Strauss–Howe generational theory: Republican Generation

 The republican generation (hero archetype) was born between 1742 and 1766.
 This generation is known for participating in several global revolutionary movements during the Age of Revolution.
 This generation witnessed political turmoil in response to the widespread expansion of European imperialism and the vast social inequalities exacerbated by ruthless competition between rival empires in Europe, the Americas and Asia.

 They came of age during a time when the viability of mercantilism and imperialism was being questioned both in Europe and the Americas.
 Relying on Enlightenment philosophy, they unleashed violent episodes of revolution, vilified Monarchy, and promoted Republicanism.
 In colonial America, they participated in the American Revolutionary War, secured America's independence from British rule, and established the American government.

-Many founding fathers and leading figures in the early years of the independent United States belong to this generation, including U.S. presidents Thomas Jefferson, James Madison, and James Monroe, as well as the leading figures of the French Revolution such as Maximilien Robespierre, Georges Danton, and Camille Desmoulins.
+Many Founding Fathers and leading figures in the early years of the independent United States belong to this generation, including U.S. presidents Thomas Jefferson, James Madison, and James Monroe, as well as the leading figures of the French Revolution such as Maximilien Robespierre, Georges Danton, and Camille Desmoulins.

 Compromise Generation

 The compromise generation was born between 1767 and 1791 and was of the artist archetype.
 They "rocked in the cradle of the Revolution" as they watched brave adults struggle and triumph.
-Notable persons affiliated with this generation include Andrew Jackson, Napoleon Bonaparte and Simón Bolívar.
+Notable persons affiliated with this generation include Andrew Jackson, Napoleon Bonaparte, Simón Bolívar, and Jane Austen.